SamuelSwartzberg/flashcardifying_text_temp/math.md

 ### differential calculus

-differential calculus is concerned with rate of change and slopes of curves
+differential calculus is the branch of calculus concerned with rate of change and slopes of curves

 #### differentiation

-A differentiable function is one whose derivative exists at every point of the domain.
+The derivate of a function is the slope/gradient of the tangent line to the graph of the function at a given point.
-The derivate of a function is the slope/gradient of the tangent line to the graph of the function at that point derivative is ableitung in german.
+A differentiable function is one whose derivative exists at every point of the domain. derivative is ableitung in german.

 ##### antiderivative